mkende/arduino_builder/README.md

 # Arduino Builder

-WARNING: In its current state, MKDoc is known to be extremely insecure.
-It should only be deployed behind an authenticating proxy, only giving access to trusted users.

 ## Installation

 You need to have Perl installed on your computer as well as the cpanm Perl